TaygaHoshi/tt-project/Branches/Primary/Primary - Weapon Mastery.md

 # Weapon Masters
-Many professions require extensive training with weapons and armor: soldiers of a tribe, bounty hunters,  and more.
+Many professions require extensive training with weapons and armor: soldiers of a tribe, bounty hunters, assassins and more.
 Some of them are lone wolves who rely only on brute force, some know a difficult task requires strong allies and some can even use magic.
 However, they have one common trait: they are very skilled when it comes to down to combat.

 # Abilities